Miklós Nyiszli: Authorship

 During Nyiszli's period in the camp, he witnessed many atrocities to which he refers in his book, Auschwitz: A Doctor’s Eyewitness Account, also published under the name Auschwitz: An Eyewitness Account of Mengele's Infamous Death Camp.
 Historian Gideon Greif characterized Nyiszli's assertion that "soap and towels were handed out to the victims" as they entered the gas chambers and that "toxic gas was released from the showerheads" as among the “myths and other wrong and defamatory accounts” of the Sonderkommando that flourished in the absence of first-hand testimony by surviving Sonderkommando members.

 After Auschwitz

 Nyiszli's first major stop after the forced march out of Auschwitz was the Mauthausen concentration camp in northern Austria, near the city of Linz.
 After a three-day stay in a quarantine barracks at Mauthausen, he spent two months in the Melk an der Donau concentration camp, about three hours away by train.

 After 12 months of imprisonment, Nyiszli and his fellow prisoners were liberated on 5 May 1945, when U.S. troops reached the camp.
 Nyiszli's wife and daughter also survived Auschwitz and were liberated from Bergen Belsen.
 He never again worked with a scalpel after the war.

-He wrote the book Dr. Mengele boncolóorvosa voltam az auschwitzi krematóriumban.
+He wrote the book Dr. Mengele boncolóorvosa voltam az auschwitzi krematóriumban (I was Dr. Mengele's autopsy doctor in the Auschwitz crematorium).